mtlynch/resticpy/docs/index.md

 ### Args

 - `copy-chunker-params`: Copy chunker parameters from the secondary repository
-- `repo2`: Secondary repository to copy chunker parameters from
+- `from_repo`: Secondary repository to copy chunker parameters from
+- `from_password_file`: Path to file containing password for secondary repository

 ### Returns